Istott/Sprint-Challenge-Applied-Javascript/README.md

 because you cant actually manipulate info in a nodelist. so you turn it into array so you can utilize it.

 5. What is a component?
-is a small potentially reusable set of logic, behaviors and interface elements. the make it so you can set up a template to feed data into. saves alot of work and makes it scalable.
+is a small potentially reusable set of logic, behaviors and interface elements.
+A component is like a template to feed data into. saves alot of work and makes it scalable.

 ### Git Set up